Wolfgang Schivelbusch

-Wolfgang Schivelbusch (born 26 November 1941) is a German scholar of cultural studies, historian, and author.
+Wolfgang Schivelbusch (26 November 1941 – 26 March 2023) was a German scholar of cultural studies, historian, and author.

 Early life

 Wolfgang Schivelbusch was born on 26 November 1941 in Berlin.
 He studied literature, sociology, and philosophy.
-He has lived in New York since 1973.
+He lived in New York from 1973 to 2014, before relocating to Berlin.

 Career

-Schivelbusch is an independent scholar, not affiliated to any academic institution.
-He is known for using the method of history of mentalities.
-Schivelbusch also works on the history of perception and cultural history.
-In 2003 he was awarded the Heinrich Mann prize of the Academie of Arts in Berlin.
+Schivelbusch was an independent scholar, not affiliated with any academic institution.
+He studied the history of mentalities, perception and cultural history more broadly.
+In 2003, he was awarded the Heinrich Mann Prize of the Academy of Arts in Berlin.
 He has cited Norbert Elias as one of his main influences and inspirations.